-Park rig in a straight line on firm level ground.

-Apply parking brakes so rig won't move.

-Chock wheels of second trailer if it doesn't have spring brakes.

-Lower landing gear of second semitrailer enough to remove some weight from dolly.

-Close air shut-offs at rear of first semitrailer (and on dolly if so equipped).

-Disconnect all dolly air and electric lines and secure them.

-Release dolly brakes.

-Release converter dolly fifth wheel latch.

-Slowly pull tractor, first semitrailer, and dolly forward to pull dolly out from under rear semitrailer.
+- · Park rig in a straight line on firm level ground. - · Apply parking brakes so rig will not move. - · Chock wheels of second trailer if it does not have spring brakes. - Lower landing gear of second semitrailer enough to remove some weight from dolly. - · Close air shut-offs at rear of first semitrailer (and on dolly if so equipped). - Disconnect all dolly air and electric lines and secure them. - · Release dolly brakes. - Release converter dolly fifth-wheel latch. - · Slowly pull tractor, first semitrailer and dolly forward to pull dolly out from under rear semitrailer.